Conditions d'obtention des brevets - Conditions for obtaining a patent - Voraussetzungen für die Erteilung von Patenten

 Swiss patent: renewal fees

 The validity of a Swiss patent is 20 years maximum, provided however that annual maintenance fees are paid each year.
-The annuities or renewal fees must be paid in advance to the Institute from the fourth year after the filing date.
-The first fee is thus due after 36 months.
+Under the new law, payment is due from the third year following the filing date.
+The first fee is therefore due after 24 months.
 The amount of the fees increases progressively each year.

 abandon du brevet européen ; déchéance